-How ToolWatch Helps Construction Companies Automate Warehouse Processes
+How ToolWatch Enables Construction Firms to Automate Warehouse Processes

 Anyone that has worked in a construction warehouse or yard knows that it can be tough to keep up with all the field requests and inventory moving in and out of the location.
 Yet staying organized is critical to delivering a high level of service to the field and ensuring those projects have what they need.
 Thankfully, warehouse technology has come a long way, and the ToolWatch platform was built from the ground up to support construction warehouse operations.

-Beyond accurately keeping track of your warehouse inventory, ToolWatch also automates many warehouse processes, which saves time, reduces your dependence on labor, eliminates operational waste to reduce costs, and even empowers your team to proactively manage procurement, mitigating some of the impact of supply chain issues.
-Let’s take a look at a few of the warehouse tasks ToolWatch automates.
+Beyond accurately keeping track of your warehouse inventory, ToolWatch also automates many warehouse processes, which saves time, reduces your dependence on labor, eliminates operational waste to reduce costs, and even empowers your team to manage procurement proactively, mitigating some of the impact of supply chain issues.
+Let’s look at a few of the warehouse tasks ToolWatch automates.

 1. Auto-generate Pick Tickets from Digital Field Requisitions.